salma-ehab/dbt_new_york_sales_data/README.md

   followed by comparing the average sale prices for each combination, determining whether they were greater, lesser, or equal.

 - The unknown class category was excluded due to its status as a missing data value.

+### Query 7:
+- This query is designed to identify the top 5 most expensive buildings based on sale price.

+- The identification process focuses on factors such as borough, neighborhood, block, and lot, rather than the address.
+This approach is taken due to variations in address representation, where the same location might be expressed differently (e.g., "street" or "st" and "3rd" or "3").

+- It has been observed that multiple records for the same building may exist, primarily due to occasional missing or incorrectly entered zip codes.
+To ensure the unique identification of buildings in such instances, distinctive combinations of borough, neighborhood, block, and lot were grouped together, disregarding the zip code.

+### Query 8:
+- This query involved utilizing a window function to calculate the running total of sales prices.

+- The computation was executed on a yearly and monthly basis, with a deliberate decision to avoid daily breakdowns for enhanced result clarity.

 ## Data Dictionary